Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 Creating Christmas Magic

 I kept thinking about how quickly their childhood passes.
-I can hardly believe that my son I prayed for through so many years of infertility is already in school!
+I can hardly believe that my son I prayed for through so many years of infertility, is already in school!
 My husband and I may only have a few more years with a little believer on my hands.
-Particularly in such a difficult year, I couldn’t stop thinking how if I could find an affordable tree and decor, it would add an extra amount of joy to his life.
+Particularly in such a difficult year, I couldn’t stop thinking about how, if I could find an affordable tree and decor, it would add an extra amount of joy to his life.

 And the day I found those five-dollar trees, and a handful of discount decorations to go with some old lights we had on hand, my heart screamed it was time to be the fun mom.
 It was time to spoil my little guys and let them have a tree.